xvicient/domestika/README.md

 *SnapKit* used to make Auto Layout programatically.<br/>
 *SwiftLint* used to enforce Swift style and conventions.<br/>
 *Nuke* used to download and display images on the app.<br/>
+*SwiftyMocky* used to build mocks in runtime.
+Depends on Sourcery, which scans the source code and generates mocks.<br/>

 ## Changes